 Florian Barthel

-I am a PHD candidate at the Humboldt University of Berlin (Chair for Visual Computing) and a research assistant at Fraunhofer HHI (Vision and Imaging Technologies Group).
+I am a PHD student at the Humboldt University of Berlin (Chair for Visual Computing) and a research assistant at Fraunhofer HHI (Vision and Imaging Technologies Group).
 My work focuses on synthesizing realistic 3D humans using state-of-the-art methods like 3D Gaussian Splatting, NeRF and 3D-aware Generative Adversarial Networks.

 Publications

-CVPRW 2024: Gaussian Splatting Decoder for 3D-aware Generative Adversarial Networks
+[CVPRW '24] Gaussian Splatting Decoder for 3D-aware Generative Adversarial Networks

 In this work, we present a novel approach that combines the high rendering quality of NeRF-based 3D-aware Generative Adversarial Networks with the flexibility and computational advantages of 3DGS.
 By training a decoder that maps implicit NeRF representations to explicit 3D Gaussian Splatting attributes, we can integrate the representational diversity and quality of 3D GANs into the ecosystem of 3D Gaussian Splatting for the first time.